Water privatization: Impact on access

-When it comes to impact on access to safe and clean water, it is inevitable to bring up public-private partnerships and tariff into spotlight, as they are one of the main factors determining one's ability to access water.
 A before after comparative study by World Bank analyzes how access, quality of service, operational efficiency and tariffs have evolved under 65 public-private partnerships for urban water utilities in developing countries.
 The study estimates that "PPP projects have provided access to piped water for more than 24 million people in developing countries since 1990".
-Therefore, PPP had been a key significant in helping improved service quality of access to water.

-Apart from PPP, tariffs are also another important factor that directly impact one's access to safe and clean water.
-In some countries, water privatization can hinder the accessibility of water.
-When for-profit companies invest in the water system, the desire to make returns on the investment can create a top-heavy distribution system.
-They increase tariffs to earn more profits, which consequently reduces the accessibility of the resource for poor households since the poor are not able to pay high tariffs.
+Privatized water companies generally increase tariffs to earn more profits, which consequently reduces the accessibility of the resource for poor households since the poor are not able to pay high tariffs.
 In other words, investments are only made to improve accessibility in richer districts where the people can pay the tariffs.
 In this manner, the water company's need to make adequate returns is met by supplying water only to those who can pay.
 However, in other countries such as Nigeria and Ghana where the governments fail to distribute access to water to the people, water privatization led to expansion of services to low-income districts.